Palm Sunday: Biblical basis and symbolism

 In Luke 19:41 as Jesus approaches Jerusalem, he looks at the city and weeps over it (an event known as Flevit super illam in Latin), foretelling his coming Passion and the suffering that awaits the city in the events of the destruction of the Second Temple.

 In many lands in the ancient Near East, it was customary to cover in some way the path of someone thought worthy of the highest honour.
 The Hebrew Bible reports that Jehu, son of Jehoshaphat, was treated this way.
 Both the Synoptic Gospels and the Gospel of John report that people gave Jesus this form of honour.
 In the synoptics the people are described as laying their garments and cut rushes on the street, whereas John specifies fronds of palm (Greek phoinix).
 In Jewish tradition, the palm is one of the Four Species carried for Sukkot, as prescribed for rejoicing in Leviticus 23:40.

 In the Greco-Roman culture of the Roman Empire, which strongly influenced Christian tradition, the palm branch was a symbol of triumph and victory.
 It became the most common attribute of the goddess Nike or Victoria.
 For contemporary Roman observers, the procession would have evoked the Roman triumph, when the triumphator laid down his arms and wore the toga, the civilian garment of peace that might be ornamented with emblems of the palm.

 Although the Epistles of Paul refer to Jesus as "triumphing", the entry into Jerusalem may not have been regularly pictured as a triumphal procession in this sense before the 13th century.
 In ancient Egyptian religion, the palm was carried in funeral processions and represented eternal life.
 The martyr's palm was later used as a symbol of Christian martyrs and their spiritual victory or triumph over death.
 In Revelation 7:9, the white-clad multitude stand before the throne and Lamb holding palm branches.

 Observance in the liturgy

+Churches may distribute Christian crosses woven from blessed palms on Palm Sunday, or Christians may make palm crosses out of the palms that are distributed during Palm Sunday Mass.